hackclub/the-hacker-zephyr/README.md

 _The Zephyr passing Rocky Flats, Colorado with 42 Hack Clubbers on board._

+Hack Club is a transparent and open source 501(c)(3) nonprofit.
+In this repo, we'll break down each step of the planning behind The Hacker Zephyr, including coming up with the original idea, securing a train, how we thought about structuring the hackathon itself, the ZephyrNET and how it worked (and a read-only copy of it on the internet), and the finances - including a  ledger of every single transaction.

+We believe that coding is a sacred act, and spaces like hackathons can help bring coding to more people in an inspired, creative way.
+That's what they did for everyone on the Hack Club team.
+Our hope is that the future of hackathons can be more creative, more hacker-focused, and more about building cool things with your friends, and that's what we tried to create on the Zephyr.

 ## Securing the Train

 Turns out charting a train across America is actually quite a hard thing to do.
 The heyday of America's rail network in 1940s was quite expansive: